 So here's the story.

-You know, again, it's I have to say, subject to my lawyers and all of that, but I would love to do it.
+You know, again, I have to say, subject to my lawyers and all of that, but I would love to do it.

-You mean like Hillary did it under who said that?
+You mean like Hillary did it under?

 I said that under oath.

-Oh, you do it under oath?
+Did you do it under oath?

-Uh oh, you said it.
+Oh, you said it.

-You say a lot.
+You did say you say a lot.

 Did Hillary do it under oath?